2015–16 Hartford Hawks women's basketball team

-The 2015–16 Hartford Hawks women's basketball team will represent the University of Hartford during the 2015–16 NCAA Division I women's basketball season.
-The Hawks were led by seventeenth year Women's Basketball Hall of Fame head coach Jennifer Rizzotti and will once again play their home games in the Chase Arena at Reich Family Pavilion and were members of the America East Conference.
+The 2015–16 Hartford Hawks women's basketball team represented the University of Hartford during the 2015–16 NCAA Division I women's basketball season.
+The Hawks were led by seventeenth year Women's Basketball Hall of Fame head coach Jennifer Rizzotti and played their home games in the Chase Arena at Reich Family Pavilion and were members of the America East Conference.
 They finished the season 11–19, 7–9 in America East play to finish in sixth place.
 They lost in the quarterfinals of the America East women's tournament to Stony Brook.

 On April 15, 2016, it was announced that Rizzotti had resigned from Hartford and accepted the coaching position at George Washington.
 She finished at Hartford with a 17-year record of 316–200.

 Media

 All home games and conference road games will stream on either ESPN3 or AmericaEast.tv.
 Most road games will stream on the opponents website.
 All games will be broadcast on the radio on WWUH.